maitesin/resume/resume.md

 :   4 years of experience.

 Go
-:   3 year of experience.
+:   3 years of experience.

 [comment]: # (Rust:   6 months of experience.)